 Foremost, you should be aware of your business goals.
 It could be anything from increasing sales to bringing more hits to your website.
 The analysis will help you collect the relevant data instead of putting in effort for something the business is not aiming at.

 Before collecting data, you must ensure that you have valuable input from your team to pinpoint the short-term and long-term goals.
 From there on, collecting the relevant data and visualizing it is of utmost importance.
 Once represented in graphs and charts, it becomes easy to gain insights into problem-solving or risk-taking using RDF database software.
-The final step is to take the right action for your discovered judgments.
+The final step is to create a risk management plan, or plan of action, and take the right action for your discovered judgments.

 Why Are Data-Driven Decisions Important?

 To be successful in business, you need to learn how to analyze your data and make decisions based on what it tells you.
 The rate at which technology changes have made it more difficult for companies to stay competitive in their markets - and if they don't react quickly, they'll be left behind by their competitors who are willing and able to adapt as needed.